Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for traveling salesman problem

 \subsection{TSP instances for test}

-To evaluate the performance of the simple STA and the dynamic STA (DSTA), 4 medium-size TSP instances are used for test.
-We set $m_a = 2, m_b = 1, m_c = 0, m_d = 1, p_1 = 0.1459, p_2 = 0.0557$ and the maximum number of iterations at 1500.
-Programs are run independently for 20 trails for each algorithms in MATLAB R2010b (version of 7.11.0.584) on Intel(R) Core(TM) i3-2310M CPU @2.10GHz under Window 7 environment, and for each run, it costs about 0.5 minutes.
+To evaluate the performance of the individual-based discrete STA (DSTAI) and the population-based discrete STA (DSTAII) as well as the previously proposed discrete STA (DSTA0) in \cite{yang} for traveling salesman problem, some medium-size TSP instances are used for test.
+We set $m_a = 2, m_b = 1, m_c = 0, m_d = 1, p_1 = 0.1, p_2 = 0.1$, \textit{SN} = 10, \textit{SE} = 20, \textit{CF} = 1 and the maximum number of iterations at 1500.

+The compared SA is a combination of a recently published one from \cite{geng} and the other from \cite{seshadri}, in which, there are three mutations, namely, vertex insert (VI), block insert (BI) and block reverse (BR), and the ratios of VI, BI and BR in the proposed algorithm were designed for $10\%, 1\%$ and $89\%$, respectively.
+The initial temperature for the SA is $2000$, and the cooling rate is $0.97$.
+Since SA (simulated annealing) is individual based algorithm, the maximum number of iterations of SA is set at 90000 for fair comparison.

+Programs are run independently for 20 trails for each algorithms in MATLAB R2010b (version of 7.11.0.584) on Intel(R) Core(TM) i3-2310M CPU @2.10GHz under Window 7 environment.
 Some statistics as well as the ``error" are computed for comparison, where, ``error" is defined by

-where, $best$ is the best result achieved by discrete STA, $optimum$ is the incumbent best result in TSPLIB \cite{reinelt}.
-Experimental results for these TSP instances are given in Table \ref{tspinstances}.
+here, $best$ is the best result achieved by discrete STA or SA, $optimum$ is the incumbent best result in TSPLIB \cite{reinelt}.
+Experimental results for these TSP instances are given in Table \ref{tspinstances}. \end{multicols}

-\\ As can be seen from Table \ref{tspinstances}, the biggest error is no more than 5\%, and the DSTA gets much more better results than the STA.
-Especially for the gr120.tsp, as emphasized by the bold font, DSTA achieves the better result than the incumbent best result given in the TSPLIB, with the sequence of (82 11 51 23 9 103 119 4 38 7 56 41 87 14 75 44 46 20 50 98 42 17 118 49 13 113 69 65 68 91 58 79 100 33 52 25 108 43 107 18 19 117 31 66 85 22 81 94 86 78 15 59 76 1 16 61 29 120 32 30 92 28 45 74 105 72 40 60 24 111 96 90 54 8 70 116 34 26 71 47 55 6 89 112 110 48 102 101 114 106 104 36 84 35 10 99 62 37 67 83 39 57 73 63 77 95 12 97 88 21 115 2 93 109 64 53 5 27 80 3) and length of route at 1.6418e3, which is illustrated in Figure \ref{gr120}.
+\begin{multicols}{2} As can be seen from Table \ref{tspinstances}, the DSTAI has almost the same performance as the SA, while the DSTAII gets the best results, the biggest error of which is almost no more than 1\%, which testifies the effectiveness of the proposed operators and strategies, namely, the ``risk and restoration in probability" can be comparable with the Metropolis criterion in SA.

+\begin{remark} It should be noted that the results of SA in this paper are different from those of SA in \cite{geng} for the same instances.
+The reason is that we only use the mutation operators proposed in \cite{geng}, combing with a standard SA in \cite{seshadri}, removing the two-stage adaptive local search strategy. \end{remark}